Skip to content

 }

-For example, the template code and function code above mean we don't have to copy code every time we call addition or compress whitespace in a string.
-Looking at it this way, code reuse emerged long ago during the era when C was dominant.
-However, I would argue that this level of code reuse isn't very advanced—because it relies on source code distribution.
-In other words, to use our own past work or someone else's code masterpiece, we have to frantically search for their source files, ensure all dependencies are in place, and add them to our project for compilation.
-I'm sure you've noticed the problem—in many cases, we simply cannot get the source code (trade secrets, those who know, know).
-Under such circumstances, we naturally need to think about lower-level code reuse.
+For example, the template code and function code above mean we don't have to copy code repeatedly every time we perform addition or compress whitespace in strings.
+Looking at it this way, code reuse appeared way back in the era when C was dominant.
+However, I believe this level of code reuse isn't very advanced yet—because this reuse involves source code distribution.
+In other words, to use your own or someone else's code masterpiece, you have to frantically search for their source files, ensure all dependencies are present, and then add them to your project for compilation.
+I believe you noticed the problem—in many cases, we simply cannot obtain the source code (trade secrets, if you know, you know).
+In this situation, we naturally have to consider a lower level of code reuse.
 That is binary-level distribution.
-This is the role of static and shared libraries, and it serves as a prerequisite for the several binary distribution reuse methods we will cover later.
+This is the role of static and dynamic libraries, and it is a prerequisite for the several reuse methods at the machine code distribution level that we will discuss later.

-A static library might be much simpler than you think.
-As we know, after the compiler finishes preprocessing and compiling source files, we get relocatable files.
-Previously, these relocatable files were directly combined into an executable.
-Now we can take a different approach: these common relocatable files can be assembled into a library on their own.
-The next time we look up symbols, we simply link against this library.
+Static libraries might be much simpler than you think.
+We know that after the compiler pre-processes and compiles source files, we obtain relocatable files.
+Previously, these relocatable files were directly combined into an executable file.
+Now, we can change our approach: these common relocatable files can be collected into a library.
+The next time we look for symbols, we simply link to this library.
 This way, we hide the source code and can distribute it at the binary level.
-But this raises a question—how do we actually use it?
-We always need available symbols to tell us the exact entry points.
-For instance, we know there is a function in the library that compresses whitespace in strings, but if we don't know what it's called, we can't use it.
-So it's obvious.
-Having just these binary files is completely insufficient; we need to meet another condition—exported header files for us to program against.
+However, there is a problem—how do we use it?
+We always need available symbols to tell us the exact entry point.
+Just like knowing a library has a function that compresses string whitespace, but if we don't know what it's called, we can't use it.
+So, it's obvious.
+Possessing these binary files alone is completely insufficient; we need to meet other conditions—that is—exported header files for our programming use.

-The following two diagrams illustrate the role of a static library quite well:
+The two figures below illustrate the role of static libraries well.

 static_library

-However, this introduces a new problem.
-In reality, the code for libfoo is exactly the same, yet two copies exist.
-We don't always want this kind of hard copy.
-If libfoo is small, it's fine; hard drive capacity is relatively cheap nowadays, so we could call it a redundancy advantage.
-But more often than not, if libfoo has an important security update and we want all software to reload it on the next startup, a static library appears powerless.
-Because it simply shifts distribution from the more difficult source-level distribution to binary-level distribution, but doesn't solve the more important "load when use" problem at all.
-So it doesn't seem very elegant.
-In practice, static libraries aren't used all that widely (I personally rarely use them either).
+But this introduces a new problem.
+In reality, the code for libfoo is identical, yet there are two copies.
+We don't always want this kind of hard copying.
+If libfoo is small, it's fine; hard drive capacity is relatively inexpensive these days, so we can say redundancy has its advantages.
+However, in more cases, if libfoo has an important security update and we want all software to reload it on the next startup, static libraries seem powerless.
+Because they simply shifted distribution from the more difficult source code distribution to binary distribution, without solving the more important issue of "load when use."
+So it doesn't seem elegant.
+Therefore, in reality, static libraries are not used very widely (I personally rarely use static libraries).

-So the problem lies in the fact that we perform a deep copy of all binary code, rather than a reference-level shallow copy.
-If we allow some symbols in the executable code to be lazily resolved at load time (which requires a loader that can dynamically load and modify the addresses of these undefined symbols to the actual shared symbol addresses), we naturally arrive at another idea—since we've already reached the library level, let's take it a step further and turn this code into purely shareable code.
-When they are needed and available, we load them, and then all executable programs that need this library can safely and directly use this shared code segment without having to clumsily copy their own version.
-This saves an enormous amount of memory space.
-This sharing characteristic is also why we can say that a shared library is a dynamic library (shared code inevitably requires dynamic loading to modify shared symbol addresses, so in this context, "shared library" and "dynamic library" are completely interchangeable, and no one deliberately distinguishes between them today).
+So the problem lies in the fact that we performed a deep copy of all binary code, rather than a shallow copy at the reference level.
+If we allow a portion of the symbols in the executable code to be lazily loaded and determined (this requires us to have a loader that can dynamically load and modify the addresses of these undefined symbols to the real shared symbol addresses), we naturally think—we've reached the library level, so let's go a step further and simply turn this code into purely shareable code.
+When they need to be available, we load them, and subsequently all executable programs needing this library can safely and directly use this shared code segment without having to clumsily copy a copy themselves.
+This greatly saves our memory space.
+This sharing characteristic also allows us to say that a dynamic library is also a shared library (shared code inevitably requires dynamic loading to re-modify shared symbol addresses, so in this context, shared libraries and dynamic libraries are completely interchangeable, and no one deliberately distinguishes them today).

-Of course, there are deeper characteristics of shared libraries.
-For example, to ensure that any executable needing this library can successfully load symbols from it, we compile all symbols with -fPIC (Position Independent Code).
-This makes relocation very convenient for the loader.
+Of course, deeper characteristics of dynamic libraries—for example, to ensure that any executable program needing this library can successfully load symbols inside, we compile all symbols using the -fPIC method (Position Independent Code).
+This makes it very convenient for the loader to perform relocation.

-Building a shared library (from source code to libfoo.so / versioned libfoo.so.1.0)
+Building a Dynamic Library (From Source Code to libfoo.so / Versioned libfoo.so.1.0)

-Goal: Generate a .so that can be dynamically loaded by clients and shared across multiple processes, ensuring clear ABI management (via SONAME/versioning).
+Goal: Generate a .so that can be dynamically loaded by clients and shared by multiple processes, ensuring clear ABI management (via SONAME/versioning).

-The build process is factually almost identical to building an executable, except we don't add startup headers.
+This is factually almost identical to building an executable, except no startup headers are added.
 Beyond that, we need to ensure a few basic key points:

-• Must use Position Independent Code (PIC): -fPIC (or -fpic) is used to generate code that can run at any address (function memory accesses use relative addresses or go through the GOT).
-Not using PIC will cause the linker/runtime to encounter relocation conflicts or non-relocatable segments.
+• Must use Position Independent Code (PIC): -fPIC (or -fpic) is used to generate code that can run at any address (function memory access uses relative addresses or via GOT).
+Not using PIC will cause the linker/runtime to generate relocation conflicts or non-relocatable segments.

-• Use -shared to generate a shared object: The linker will mark the type as a shared library (ELF type = DYN).
+• Use -shared to generate a shared object: The linker marks the type as a dynamic library (ELF type = DYN).

-• Set the SONAME: Use the linker option -Wl,-soname,libfoo.so.1 to specify the ABI name (clients record the SONAME in their DT_NEEDED).
-The actual file is usually libfoo.so.1.0, with symlinks provided for libfoo.so.1 -> libfoo.so.1.0 and libfoo.so -> libfoo.so.1 (for convenience during development when using -lfoo).
+• Set SONAME: Specify the ABI name via the linker option -Wl,-soname,libfoo.so.1 (the client records the SONAME in DT_NEEDED).
+The actual file is usually libfoo.so.1.0, providing symlinks libfoo.so.1 -> libfoo.so.1.0 and libfoo.so -> libfoo.so.1 (convenient for -lfoo during development).

 • Control exported symbols (visibility / version script): By default, global symbols are exported.
-You can use GCC's -fvisibility=hidden + __attribute__((visibility("default"))) to mark the interfaces that need exporting, or use a linker version script to control the symbol table, reducing API pollution and lowering the risk of symbol conflicts.
+You can use GCC -fvisibility=hidden + __attribute__((visibility("default"))) to mark interfaces needing export, or use a linker version script to control the symbol table, reducing API pollution and lowering symbol conflict risks.

 • Optional: Symbol versioning: Used to support different versions of symbols within the same SONAME, facilitating compatibility management (requires a linker version script).

-Here, "trusting" means that during the build process, the client trusts that the shared library's ABI/interface (header files, SONAME, symbol semantics) will not break its expectations.
-The relationship between the build phase and runtime, along with the generated ELF fields, is critical.
+Here, "trusting" means the client trusts the dynamic library's ABI/interface (header files, SONAME, symbol semantics) during construction to not break its expectations.
+The relationship between the build phase and runtime, and the generated ELF fields, is critical.

 • The client uses header file declarations (foo.h) and -lfoo to link against the corresponding shared library (or the library's development symlink libfoo.so).